 Portfolio Return-[Risk Free Rate+portfolio beta x (market return-risk free rate)]

 The beta multiplier represents the asset’s uncertainty as compared to market factors.
-The Alpha represents the returns that are generated in excess over the calculated return.
-A positive alpha indicates better performance whereas a negative alpha indicates poor performance.
+The Alpha represents the returns that are generated more than the calculated return.
+A positive alpha indicates better performance, whereas a negative alpha indicates poor performance.

-If an Asset’s return is, even more, higher than the risk-adjusted or the predicted return, it is known as a positive alpha or an abnormal return.
+If an Asset’s return is even higher than the risk-adjusted or the predicted return, it is known as a positive alpha or an abnormal return.
+A negative alpha indicates that the fund has performed poorly or has provided lower than expected returns.
 This basically means that the fund manager has the skills to beat the market.
-A negative alpha indicates that the fund has performed poorly or has provided returns that were lower than expected.

 Why is it important?

-So, for example, if there are two schemes offering a similar kind of return, the investor can go for the one which would be more lucrative for an investor that is, the one which offers the same return with a lesser amount of risk.
-Jensen’s Alpha helps the investor to determine whether the returns an asset is offering acceptable when compared to the risk which is applicable.
+For example, if two schemes offer a similar kind of return, the investor can go for the one that would be more lucrative for an investor, which offers the same return with a lesser amount of risk.
+Jensen’s Alpha helps the investor determine whether an asset’s returns are acceptable compared to the applicable risk.

 An Alpha aims to generate returns that are not in line with market performance.
-According to statistics, a fund that is generating higher yields is unlikely to do so at a later stage as their prices fluctuate according to the performance and adjust accordingly to reflect their value.
+According to statistics, a fund generating higher yields is unlikely to do so at a later stage.
+Its prices fluctuate according to the performance and adjust accordingly to reflect their value.

-Jensen’s Alpha, indeed, is a great tool when it comes to measuring the performance of a certain stock and also, helps the fund managers to maximize the individual’s or the company’s risk to return ratio.
-So, you can also use the same to your advantage in order to measure your fund’s performance and increase your profitability and decrease risks.
+Jensen’s Alpha is a great tool for measuring a certain stock’s performance and helps the fund managers maximize the individual’s or the company’s risk to return ratio.
+You can also use the same to your advantage to measure your fund’s performance and increase your profitability and decrease risks.